 The Duties of an Enrollment Director

 The enrollment director is responsible for the continued growth of the student body.
 Here are some of the core duties of an enrollment director:

 - Developing an enrollment plan: The director’s primary responsibility is to ensure enrollment numbers satisfy the school’s enrollment goals and promote financial stability.

 - Managing offices and committees: The enrollment director oversees the operations of the admissions and financial aid offices.
 They’re also responsible for organizing admission committees and choosing who should take part in them.

-- Budgeting: The director manages the school’s financial aid budget and makes sure the school uses the funds effectively to increase enrollment rates.
-The director must also consider the decisions of the chief financial officer, the board and the head of the school when using budgeted resources.
+- Budgeting: The director manages the school’s financial aid budget and makes sure the school uses the funds effectively to increase school enrollment rates.
+The director must also consider the decisions of the chief financial officer, the board, and the head of the school when using budgeted resources.

 Essential Skills for Enrollment Management